IBM/spectrum-scale-policy-scripts/README.md

 Copyright 2020 Nils Haustein, released under the [MIT license](LICENSE)

-This project includes scripts and policies for IBM Spectrum Scale ILM in combination with IBM Spectrum Archive Enterprise Edition and IBM Spectrum Protect for Space Management:
+This project includes scripts and policies for IBM Spectrum Scale ILM in combination with IBM Spectrum Archive Enterprise Edition and IBM Spectrum Protect for Space Management.
+For more inforemation refer to the [IBM Spectrum Scale ILM policy whitepaper](https://www-03.ibm.com/support/techdocs/atsmastr.nsf/WebIndex/WP102642).

 ## Folder [immutable](immutable/) - Script to set files to immutable